Preparations in full swing for the

-Breakfast, snacks and Saturday lunch will be sold at the venue at reasonable prices, as well as plunger coffee, chai and tea.
+Breakfast, snacks and Saturday lunch will be sold at the venue at reasonable prices, as well as plunger coffee and tea.
 On Sunday the Tibetan community of Hobart and Chag Tong Chen Tong Tibetan Buddhist Centre will be offering a delicious mo-mo lunch at no cost.